AlgyJr/ios_guides/Using-Git-with-Terminal.md

    - NOTE: Make sure you add YOUR GitHub remote address!

     ![Link to the remote repository gif|800](http://i.imgur.com/48uur3D.gif)

+   - NOTE: Decide if you want the remote to use https or ssh before setting your remote in the next step.
+I like ssh for the convenience of not always having to input my credentials.

     ```bash
     git remote add origin https://github.com/yourUserName/yourRepoName.git